bytecodealliance/rfcs/accepted/new-api.md

   count every time it's passed around.
 Overall this means that updates to the reference count should be rare-ish in Rust (similar to how they're rare-ish with `Arc<T>`).

+- The current implementation selects a 64-bit integer with no destructor as the implementation of C API objects like `wasmtime_func_t`.
+This is done to have the type be a "pod" type without a destructor that doesn't need to be managed, it's simply an index into the `Store`.
+This implementaiton detail is how the rest of the Rust API us currently implemented as well (e.g. `Func` is a 64-bit integer).
+For safety in the Rust API, though, this index must also be locked to a `Store`.
+If you, for example, mixed up `TypedFunc` ids otherwise this could result in memory unsafety.

+  For now the implementation allocates 40 bits to a "store id" and 24 bits to an index within the store.
+Creation of `Store` then fails if any id might be used more than once (nothing is recycled).
+Practically this gives 3.5 years of uptime if you create 10k stores per second.
+It only allows you to have 16 million objects within a store, though.

+  It's not clear at this time if this is something that we should settle on or change in the meantime.
+There's a number of possible levers to change but nothing seems obviously better just yet.
+While nothing today is likely to hit either of these limits it's easy to forget about limits like this and the implementation may be more difficult to change in the future.